11 Mar Expert Opinion: Imaging and Lobular Breast Cancer

 Gary Ulaner, MD, PhD, FACNM, radiologist and ILC researcher at Memorial Sloan Kettering Cancer Center and member of the Lobular Breast Cancer Alliance (LBCA) Scientific Advisory Board, shared his expertise on imaging challenges and options for lobular breast cancer.
 The National Cancer Institute Dictionary of Cancer Terms may assist patients reading this article.

-LBCA: Why is Lobular Breast Cancer more difficult to see on Imaging?
+LBCA: Why is Lobular Breast Cancer more difficult to detect on Imaging?

 Dr. Ulaner: Not all breast cancer is the same.
 There are several different histologic subtypes of breast cancer.
 Histology is the microscopic structure of tissues, as can be seen under a microscope.
 Differences in the microscopic structures give rise to differences in the larger breast cancer lesions.